RomanoKim/W4L/README.md

 ### Controls
-Press 'e' to switch between english and japanese.
+Press 'e' to switch between English and Japanese.
+Press '<space>' to advance dialog.

 ## Design Notes/Specifications
+Style:
 We're switching to spaces for indentation because atom and every editor with auto indent just fucks everything up every time I switch back to vim.
+'Tab' width will be 4-spaces wide.

+Graphics:
+Very few terminals support in-terminal image viewing, not to mention requiring external libraries, I've decided to compromise on an ASCII 'block' (█) version.
+It will still be based on real image files but instead of presenting them directly, an average of the RGB values will be taken for every 4x8 section and a block will be printed for each in the top 78% of the terminal window (scr).

+Terminal Requirements:
 The game will use special characters as well as colour, most terminals can support both of these given they've been updated in the last decade.